evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh_e-4ORCE/_index.md

 ## Performance

 The Nissan Ariya 87kWh e-4ORCE has a maximum power of 225KW (306hp).
 The total torque is 600nm.
 The 0-100km/h sprint (0-62mph) takes 5,7 seconds.
-The top speed is 200 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 200 km/h.

 ## Battery, range, and charging